sims-lab/CapCruncher/docs/running_the_pipeline.rst

 Design Matrix
 """""""""""""

-Replicate aggregation can also be performed using a supplied design matrix e.g.:
+Replicate aggregation can also be performed using a design matrix (TSV format) supplied to config.yml (analysis_design_matrix).
+The design matrix should look something like this e.g.:

 .. csv-table:: Example design matrix
     :header: "sample", "condition"